Maryland, Probation Violation Defense Attorney

 Probation is a period of time given by the court to an individual after being found guilty of a crime.
 During this period, the individual is closely monitored and required to comply with a specific set of rules and regulations.
 If the individual fails to comply with any of the rules set out for them, they may be accused of probation violation.

-If you are accused of not complying with the terms of probation or are thinking of violating probation, contact Kathleen M. Kirchner Attorney At Law.
+If you are accused of not complying with the terms of probation or are thinking of violating probation, contact Kathleen M. Kirchner Attorney at Law.
 Kathleen is a criminal defense attorney who has the experience you need to negotiate with the court and improve your chances of avoiding punishment for a probation violation.
-Kathleen’s law firm serves clients in Anne Arundel County, Maryland, as well as throughout Queen Anne’s, Calvert, Prince George’s, and Howard counties.
+Kathleen’s law firm is located In Anne Arundel County and serves clients in Anne Arundel County, Maryland, as well as throughout Maryland including but not limited to, Queen Anne’s, Calvert, Prince George’s, Talbot, Kent, Baltimore City/County, and Howard counties.

 For Skilled Representation